bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% endlist %}
 {% endsteps %}

+{% aside %}
+### Arrays

+You might remember reading about arrays in the [Ruby in 100 minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#7.-arrays) tutorial.
+Arrays are most commonly used for storing a list or collection of things.

+You can also read more about them and the methods you can use with them in the [Ruby documentation](http://ruby-doc.org/core-2.3.1/Array.html).
+{% endaside %}

 {% steps %}
 {% list %}
   1. Go back to your terminal and quit the `rails server` by running `Ctrl-c`.